ChloeGwon/GradeConverter/README.md

 ## Features ##
 * It gives errors
-    * when percentage of total grade is greater than 100
+    * when percentage of total grade is greater than 100,
-    * when the points you received is greater than total points
+    * when the points you received is greater than total points.
 * Final grade is deducted when calculate button is clicked.
 * Even if the sum of the percentage of total grade is lower than 100, it still runs in case you use this during the semester.
 * It should be entered numeric values and in order top to bottom.